 She studied an MFA in Photography and Visual Arts at Massachusetts College of Art and Design and a BFA in Computer-Mediated Arts.
 Her most recent shows include Parallax at Proxyco Gallery (New York City), Arróniz Arte Contemporáneo (Mexico City), Marshall Contemporary (Los Angeles), Black Box Projects (London), Fundacion MARSO (Mexico City), Casa Wabi (Mexico City), Blain Southern Gallery (London), PROXYCO Gallery (New York City), Brett W. Schütz Gallery (Mexico City), Paris Photo 2018 (Paris), and Photo Dubai (Dubai).
 She has been invited to distinguished artist residencies such as Skowhegan School of Painting and Sculpture, Bemis Center for Contemporary Arts, Casa Wabi, Casa Nano and will visit Unlisted Projects in 2021.
 In 2011 she received the Fulbright – García Robles Fellowship and in 2014 she received the Prize of Acquisition of the XVI Mexican Photography Biennial of the Centro de la Imagen.
 She recently received the National System of Art Creators FONCA grant in México.

 She has taught in recognized institutions such as Reed College in Portland, The University of Cincinnati, The Academy of Visual Arts in Mexico City, at CENTRO University for Design, Film, and Television, at the Adolfo Prieto School for the Arts, Massachusetts College of Art and Design and Universidad Iberoamericana.
 During the pandemic she developed el Círculo de Crítica de Obra, an online critique program for Latinameican artists.
-And with the help of Lecaromo, a private philanthropic foundation, they were able to grant full scholarships to 12 Latinamerican artists to participate in the 13-week workshop.
-She is currently looking to secure the funding required to continue this program in 2021.
+And with the help of a private philanthropic foundation, they were able to grant full scholarships to 12 Latinamerican artists to participate in the 13-week workshop.
+The applications for the next generation are open until August 15th 2021, at this link.